What's Trending in Valentine Nails for 2026

 Step 4: Create Heart French Tips (12 minutes)

-This is where it gets fun!
+This is where it gets fun.
 Using your red gel polish and a fine brush (or the polish brush if you're steady-handed), create small heart shapes along the tips of each nail.

-My technique: Start with two small dots placed side by side near the tip of your nail.
+The technique: Start with two small dots placed side by side near the tip of your nail.
 These form the top curves of the heart.
 Then, using your brush, drag downward from between those two dots to create the point at the bottom.
 The motion is two dots, then one downward stroke.

 Start with your non-dominant hand so you can practice before tackling the trickier hand.
 Place hearts slightly off-center or vary their sizes for an organic, hand-painted look—perfection isn't the goal, charm is.